 Using a Django admin portal with the Grappelli extension for flexibility, we built the admin backend for the survey platform.
-Here, the questionnaire designers at Well Played Research can select from a variety of implemented question types—ranging from short text entry to multiple choice to numeric free response—and individually mark them as either qualifying or disqualifying, enabling whitelist and blacklist logic.
-For instance, players who mark a certain game genre as their favorite may unlock an additional question about that specific genre, or even qualify for a follow-up survey specific to their demographic in the future.
+Here, the questionnaire designers at Well Played Research can select from various implemented question types—from short text entry to multiple choice to numeric free response—and individually mark them as qualifying or disqualifying, enabling whitelist and blacklist logic.
+For instance, players who mark a specific game genre as their favorite may unlock an additional question about that genre or even qualify for a follow-up survey specific to their demographic in the future.